Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Conclusions

-Analyzing long documents currently presents a daunting challenge, even with the recent breakthroughs in NLP research.
-While traditional machine learning and statistical methods provide some functionality on these tasks, they ultimately prove less adaptable and less accurate than neural network models.
-However, not only do neural networks need to face traditional issues such as the curse of dimensionality, they must also overcome limited datasets, prohibitively large inputs and difficult writing formats such as ones used in literary works.
+Analyzing long documents currently presents a daunting challenge, even with the recent NLP breakthroughs.
+While traditional machine learning and statistical methods provide limited functionality on these tasks, they ultimately prove less adaptable and less accurate than modern DNNs.
+However, the latter ones need to face long-standing issues, such as the curse of dimensionality, limited datasets, prohibitively large inputs and difficult writing formats (e.g., in literary fiction).

-Most major problems are common to many long NLP tasks and tend to require similar solutions, such as limiting the model's vocabulary, modifying existing Transformer architectures and artificially augmenting the training datasets.
-There are also task-specific solutions, such as using model/oracle-based feature selection and specialized GNNs to capture long-spanning context in Automatic Document Summarization tasks and passing over the input twice and using document-level representations to enrich and re-code sentence-level representations in Document Categorization tasks.
-While this survey focuses on only two of these tasks, it becomes apparent how attempts at solving task-specific problem can, and in some cases already have, propagated to solutions for generic long-document NLP challenges which impact all NLP tasks.
-It is however important to note that these solutions simply provide neural network models with useful trade-offs and are therefore not to be used universally.
-We also note the potential for research into Literary Sentiment Analysis, since the necessary theoretical background already exists, while the mentioned breakthroughs in long document NLP tasks have not been yet applied.
+Most major issues are common to all long document analysis tasks and currently tend to require similar solutions, such as limiting the model's vocabulary, modifying existing Transformer architectures to handle longer input sequences, efficiently exploiting the hierarchical structure of documents and artificially augmenting the training datasets.
+Task-specific solutions have also been proposed, such as using content preselection and specialized GNNs to capture long-spanning context in summarization, or passing over the input twice and using document-level representations to enrich sentence-level representations in classification.
+The identified issues and existing solutions are summarized in Tables \ref{tab::text_class_table} and \ref{tab::text_sum_table}, concerning document classification and summarization, respectively.
+Overall, further investigation of hybrid and recurrent Transformer architectures, as well as of the top-down Transformer, seem to be promising directions for near-future improvements.
+Incorporation of such advances into generic LLMs is also an avenue worth exploring, along with the development of novel, improved evaluation metrics for automatic text summarization.

+While this survey focuses only on document-level analysis for long texts, it becomes apparent how attempts at solving specific tasks can lead to solutions or insights with impact to all NLP fields.
+However, it is important to note that existing SoA solutions rely on useful trade-offs and, therefore, cannot be used universally.
+Finally, there is significant research potential for research into literary sentiment analysis, in collaboration with the digital/computational Humanities community.
+The necessary theoretical background already exists, while the mentioned breakthroughs in long document NLP have not been yet applied.